webzcom/Flying_Monkeyz_HTTP_Port_Scanner/README.md

 - scanPath = "C:\scripts\01-Monkeyz\scans\"
 - completedPath = "C:\scripts\01-Monkeyz\scans_completed\"

-MODES:
+MODES / SETTINGS:
-- Modes are set by true/false values in the configuration
+- Modes & Settings are set by true/false values in the configuration

 SHORT SCAN SETTINGS:
 - Short Scan: Scans the most common ports from a common ports list of which there are several you can choose from.